Vaccines & Autism: Is There A Link?

 - Preterm babies born before 26 weeks of gestation may have an elevated risk of autism spectrum disorder.

 - Over 80% of children diagnosed with ASD also have a psychiatric, neurologic, chromosomal, or genetic diagnosis.

 The more people who are vaccinated, the fewer opportunities a disease has to spread.
-If vaccination rates drop nationally, diseases could become as common as they were before vaccines.
-Smallpox is a true success story; it has been eliminated from the globe.
+If vaccination rates drop nationally, diseases could become as common as they were before vaccines became available.

 What If I Don't Vaccinate My Child?